Detrimental to India’s territorial integrity, Prasar Bharti reviews relationship with PTI

 "It has come to the attention of Prasar Bharati that recent news coverage by the Press Trust of India (PTI), which was disseminated widely by PTI to its domestic subscribers and prominently shared with foreign entities, was detrimental to national interest while undermining India's territorial integrity."

 "It is further mentioned that PTI is substantially supported by the Public Broadcaster through huge annual fees towards subscriptions.
 Issue of rationalisation of subscription fee has been lingering on for past several years due to rigid attitude of PTI.
-Despite all out efforts by Prasar Bharati, PTI has failed to detail the huge annual subscription feewhich was required by the Prasar Bharati Board to finalise the issue."
+Despite all-out efforts by Prasar Bharati, PTI has failed to detail the huge annual subscription fee which was required by the Prasar Bharati Board to finalise the issue."

 It has also been noted that nearly Rs 200 Crores of Public Funding to PTI since 1980 in the form of annual subscription fees with no public accountability.
 In today's terms, the funding would be equivalent to a public investment value of Rs 400 Crores to Rs 800 Crores depending on the interest rates.